 Black Spots in a Cooked Sweet Potato

 Whether you choose to roast, boil or steam your sweet potato, it is likely to turn black after being cooked.
-After being exposed to air or water, the acid and ions in the sweet potato combine and cause the flesh to turn black.
+After being exposed to air or water, the acid and ions in the potato combine and cause the flesh to turn black.

-At the end of the day, eating or removing black spots is your call.
+At the end of the day, eating or removing sweet potato black spots is your call.
 Here’s a general rule: if it’s bruising, it’s safe to eat.
 If it’s mold, cut it off and eat the rest of the potato.